Thanks to Speaker Sean Meyer for Final 2017 Great Decisions at Fredricksen Library!

 1 p.m.
 May 15, 2017 – Nuclear Security!

 Sean Meyer, Manager, Global Security Program, Union of Concerned Scientists

 The nuclear status quo is changing.
 Nine nations are declared nuclear powers—and non-state actors are upending cold war era strategy.
 How can leaders stop countries from acquiring nuclear weapons, keep nuclear materials out of the hands of non-state actors and protect nuclear facilities from potential terrorist attacks?

 The World Affairs Council of Harrisburg is partnering again with Fredricksen Library to present the Foreign Policy Association’s video series “Great Decisions.”
-Starting 1 p.m.
-Feb.
-6, 2017, WACH will be airing eight separate specials that focus on the hot topics of international relations and current events around the world.
+For eight weeks, WACH will air eight videos that focus on the hot topics of international relations and current events around the world.
 The event will take place every other Monday through May 15, 2017.
 An international expert will lead an in-depth discussion following each viewing.
 For more information, email email@example.com; or click HERE.